-Become a citizen scientist: Register now for Globe At Night, hosted by the SIUE STEM Center and the Watershed Nature Center
+Become a citizen scientist: Register now for Globe at Night, hosted by the SIUE STEM Center and the Watershed Nature Center

 “We are excited for local community members to leave this event with a better appreciation of the awe-inspiring beauty of a dark night sky, and its importance to the well-being of humans and wildlife,” Bracey added.
 “These individuals will also become part of a world-wide community of citizen scientists, working to increase awareness about light pollution and its impacts.”

-In the event of cloudy weather, Globe at Night will continue as scheduled with planned indoor activities.

-The next two DANCES programs will be The Great Backyard Bird Count on Saturday, Feb.
-17 and FrogWatch on Friday, March 30.
+The next two DANCES programs will be The Great Backyard Bird Count and FrogWatch.
+Both will take place at the Watershed Nature Center in spring 2018.

 The Southern Illinois University Edwardsville Center for STEM Research, Education and Outreach comprises an independent group of researchers and educators, innovating ways to engage students and the public in science, technology, engineering and math (STEM).
 Within the SIUE Graduate School, the Center brings together research faculty, graduate students and practitioners to conduct education research.
 The Center contributes educational expertise to SIUE undergraduate classes and provides professional development for K-12 teachers.
 The Center boasts a significant library of equipment and resources, which are available for loan at no cost to campus and regional instructors.
 For more information, visit https://www.siue.edu/stem/about.shtml or contact STEM Center Director Sharon Locke at (618) 650-3065 or stemcenter@siue.edu.